The following resources have been used as reference for language use. The work is in progress.

 Łukasz Koncewicz, Słownik łaciński

-The United States federal authorities have used the Great Seal to authenticate documents since 1782.
-Please mind that the Seal pertains with the authorities.
-We can use images of it for explanatory purposes only, which is the objective here.
+United States federal authorities have used the Great Seal to authenticate documents since 1782.

 The obverse of the Seal is the national coat of arms of the United States.
 The Seal shows the bald eagle holding 13 arrows in its left talon and an olive branch with 13 leaves and 13 olives in its right talon.

 The arrows symbolize the American preparedness for war.
-The olive branch indicates want of peace.
 The eagle turns its head to the olive branch, expressing the American propensity for peace.

 Number 13 as well as the motto, E pluribus unum, “Out of Many, One”, refer to the 13 states to have formed the original Union.

-The reverse of the Great Seal shows an unfinished pyramid with an eye, and two Latin inscriptions.
-The pyramid has 13 layers and the date MDCCLXXVI (1776) in Roman notation.
+The reverse of the Great Seal shows an unfinished pyramid with an eye, and two Latin phrases.
+The pyramid has 13 layers and the date MDCCLXXVI (1776) in Latin notation.

 “No man was a warmer wisher for reconciliation than myself, before the fatal nineteenth of April 1775, but the moment the event of that day was made known, I rejected the hardened, sullen tempered Pharaoh of England for ever; and disdain the wretch, that with the pretended title of FATHER OF HIS PEOPLE, can unfeelingly hear of their slaughter, and composedly sleep with their blood upon his soul,”